Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Bi-fidelity modeling for the Boltzmann equation

-As implemented in \cite{LZ19}, we now choose the compressible Euler equations \eqref{Euler} as the low-fidelity model.
+{ Since our goal is to efficiently solve the Boltzmann equation, we always let the uncertain Boltzmann equation \eqref{Boltz} be the high-fidelity model.} As implemented in \cite{LZ19}, we now choose the compressible Euler system \eqref{Euler} as our low-fidelity model.
 It is a first-order $O(\e)$ approximation to the Boltzmann equation, and can mimic the variations in the random space of macroscopic quantities of the Boltzmann equation up to a certain accuracy, see numerical examples in \cite{LZ19}.

 Let $u^H$ be the high-fidelity solution, which is defined by the $d_v+2$ macroscopic moments of density, momentum and energy that are obtained from the distribution $f$ solved by the Boltzmann equation: